BOEM25/cw-homepage/src/pages/blog/2020-03-15-six-steps-for-solving-programming-interview-problems.md

 # Should Return true if pairs sum: [1,4,7,2] k=5
 ```

 In our case, we should consider a few edge cases too.
-For example, what happens if there is more than one pair of numbers that match?
-You can bring back any ideas you have about test cases to an interviewer, they might not care if you handle invalid inputs, but it's a good idea to bring it up.
+For example, what happens if there is more than one pair of numbers that match, and the problem statement said numbers, does that mean just integers or floats too?
+You should talk through any ideas you have about test cases to an interviewer, they will appreciate your careful consideration to the API and robustness of your solution.

 ```
 # Should Work with more than one match: [2,2,4,5, 2] k=4